chylaudes/WWCEastBay-AlgosPrep/READme.md

 **Disclaimer:**
-Most of the material I've used is a combination of workshop classes that I've take in the past.
+Most of the material I've used is a combination of workshop classes that I've taken in the past.
 I cannot take credit for the things here.
 Programs that have contributed to this repo:  General Assembly, Frontend Masters/ Telegraph Academy-@bgando